 The power of saying ‘No’

 Learning to say no to low-potential opportunities is a crucial part of long-term success.
-It allows agencies to concentrate on the pitches that are most likely to result in new business, without overloading their teams with unrealistic demands.
+It allows agencies to concentrate on business pitches that are most likely to result in new business, without overloading their teams with unrealistic demands.

 Real-world examples: Pitching less, winning more